Golden retrievers are known for being a very friendly, loyal and trustworthy dog breed.

 This is a personal choice that you’ll have to make after carefully considering all the factors involved.

 If your dog is a show quality purebred, then you might want to consider breeding her so that she can pass on her good genes and produce puppies of equal quality.

-However, if she’s not registered with a kennel club or if she’s mixed breed, then it may be best to leave the breeding up to professional breeders who have experience in this area.
+However, if she’s not registered with a kennel club or if she’s cross breed, then it may be best to leave the breeding up to professional breeders who have experience in this area.

 Breeding a dog is a serious undertaking, and it should never be done without careful thought.

 While dogs bred with clear health histories can be considered, you should never breed your dog unless she has been cleared through testing.